joesan/blockchain-documentation/README.md

 mineSomeShit("Hello", "1", "0")
 ```

 See I'm setting the difficulty to single zero which is what I expect to see at the staring position of the resulting hash.
 If I find a match from the resulting hash, I return, but if not, I keep appending a 1 to the end of "Hello" and continue hashing the resulting new String.
+This way of adding arbitrary String in our case "1" in Bitcoin terms is called a nonce!
 So a test run on my Mac would look this:

 ```
 scala> mineSomeShit("Hello", "1", "0")